thongton11314/Capstone/README.md

 # Capstone

+## Documentation
+  Check the Documentation.pdf file for more detail

 ## Overview
   We implement an application that embraces multiple Computer Science concepts which include but are not limited to: Cloud Computing, Web Application,  Database, Search Engines,     APIs, front-end, back-end, and more to create an application that serves as a notifier on discounts or reduced prices on grocery item(s).